btc-solutions/flowix-releases/GETTING_STARTED.md

 ### Creating a New Mock

+You can first create a mock by tracing the application’s query.
+See [SQL Tracing](#sql-tracing)

 1. Make sure the server is running
 2. In the **Mocks** tab, right-click on a folder (or the root "mocks" folder)
 3. Select **Add Mock**